aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 `options`: Required object of type-specific keys.
 It contains the type-dependent options for this helper, further described in section [4.2: Helper Types](#4.2:-helper-types).

-`rules`: Required object with keys whose value may be an empty string as described for fields.
+`rules`: Required object with keys whose value may be an empty string as described for `fields`.

 The `rules` for groups, rows, tables, and sections propagate down to the `rules` of its children.